-A Mega-Volume Saltstone Disposal Unit

-1-6 Savannah River Site

-During 2020, SRS received authorization to transition from the project phase to operations of the Salt Waste Processing Facility (SWPF).
-The SWPF is a major piece of the liquid waste system and will process the majority of the Site's salt waste inventory by separating the highly radioactive waste from the less radioactive salt solution.
-This milestone was a considerable achievement for the Site's cleanup program and marks significant progress toward emptying and closing the remaining high-level waste tanks.

-1.4.4.2 Solid Waste Management

-SRS manages the following types of solid waste:
+DWPF is Key to Liquid Waste Processing.
+It Has Immobilized More Than 63 Million Ci of Radioactivity since 1996.
+SWPF is a major piece of the liquid waste system and will process most of the Site's salt waste inventory by separating the highly radioactive waste from the less radioactive salt solution.
+Hot commissioning of SWPF was completed in January 2021, and operations began on January 17, 2021.
+The primary focus in the first year was safe and successful operations of the new facility.
+During 2021, SWPF processed just over 2 million gallons of liquid waste.
+1.4.4.2 Solid Waste Management SRS manages the following types of solid waste: